Skip to main content

 }

-1. Error rates (4xx/5xx responses)
+1. Error percentages (4xx/5xx responses)

-2. Latency percentiles (p95, p99)
+2. Response time percentiles (p95, p99)

-4. Queue depths (for async processing)
+4. Queue sizes (for background processing)

-5. Cache hit ratios
+5. Cache success ratios

-Production Checklist I Wish I Had
+Production Preparation List I Wish I Had Earlier

 Before Going Live: